Table Of Contents_

 (NOTE: If you want to use this app with an iOS device, you’ll need a BroadLink WiFi to IR converter, or something equivalent.)

 Compatibility: If you have specific devices that you want to control, be sure the app will work with them before downloading the app.
-Although most universal remote apps are compatible with most brands of televisions and set top boxes, if you have an older computer you want to use to control things, you may have a tougher time finding a compatible unit.
+Although most universal TV remote apps are compatible with most brands of televisions and set top boxes, if you have an older computer you want to use to control things, you may have a tougher time finding a compatible unit.
+For your PC, you may need the Unified remote app.
+Using Bluetooth or Wifi to connect to your PC, the Unified remote app can control any app on your computer.

 Wrong Smartphone: Because iPhones don’t include an IR blaster, iPhone apps will not work as universal remotes on their own.
 So if you’re seeking the best universal remote app for iPhone, be prepared to purchase additional hardware and run it over WiFi (such as with the Logitech unit listed here).
 Many Android phones include an IR blaster, so Android apps can work as a remote control without the need for additional hardware as long as you’ve got the right model of smartphone stuffed inside your pocket.